 The Green Learning Station has a large array of sustainable building and landscaping practices packed into a small urban lot, making it an ideal site for hosting green industry professional development classes.
 We offer seminars periodically and are happy to coordinate with firms to provide a site for trainings.
-Contact the Green Learning Station Coordinator if you wish to discuss an event.
+Contact the Sustainability and Ecology Education Coordinator if you wish to discuss an event.

 Are the employees at your business or organization interested in learning how to live more sustainably?
 Click here for a list of educational classes we can offer either virtually or in-person.
 The Civic Garden Center also offers a Community Garden Development Training (CGDT) program, Master Composter Certification Program, and host the Master Gardener Certification Program led by Hamilton County OSU Extension.

 Since 2017, the Green Learning Station has hosted the National Green Infrastructure Certification Program (NGICP) for professionals in partnership with the Metropolitan Sewer District of Greater Cincinnati.
-For information about the program, contact Green Learning Station Coordinator, Kylie Johnson.
+For information about the program, contact the Sustainability and Ecology Education Coordinator, Erin LeFever.

 Professional development classes offered through the Green Learning Station: